Frequently Asked Questions

 Starting January 2, 2014 through February 2014, garbage and organics recycling carts will be delivered to households.
 Please store your new carts until the program begins with your first scheduled collection pick up in April 2014.
 Our current garbage collection trucks are not equipped to pick up the new carts.
 The carts will be clearly marked belonging to the District of Saanich and registered to each property address by serial number and electronic tag.

 Please store your new carts until the program begins with your first scheduled collection pick up in April 2014.
-Our current garbage collection trucks are not equiped to pick up the new carts.
+Our current garbage collection trucks are not equipped to pick up the new carts.

 If you received a cracked or broken Kitchen Container upon delivery of your new wheeled collection carts, contact us at 250-475-5533 or email email@example.com and we will replace it prior to the program commencing.